 If you follow these 5 steps you will reap the benefits!

-- Their Friends experience positive fun and the welcome into a new community
+- Their friends experience positive fun and are welcomed into a new community

 - Volunteers see their gifts being used and know their time made a difference

 And the side benefit: This lock-in won’t break your budget!

 You don’t have to hire a band, rent out the YMCA, or be a mega-church to pull this off.